 - Cookie Press.
 All cookie presses are not created equal.
 After testing many brands, this OXO press has been my tried and true since I found it in 2017.
 It is fairly inexpensive, very easy to use, comes with a disk for making any design you would like: wreaths, swirls, trees, flowers etc. Plus it comes with a container to keep them in.
 It’s sturdy and comfortable in your hand!

-- Transfer the baked cookies to a wire rack to cool.
+- Bake.
+Bake for 6-7 minutes, until lightly golden on the edges.
+Transfer to a wire rack to cool.

-- For the glaze: Whisk together the powdered sugar and milk until smooth.
-Dip the tops of each cookie into the glaze.
-Sprinkle if desired.
-Allow the cookies to set completely before storing.
+- Make the icing.
+Whisk together the powdered sugar and milk.
+Dip the cops of the cookies into the glaze and top with sprinkles if desired.
+Allow to set completely before storing.

-- I kind of don’t.
-I mean, my spritz recipe is fantastic…it isn’t sticky, and comes out in beautiful shapes, but it doesn’t come off of the press every time.
-I have made peace with this… because as I have tweaked the dough recipe, I have found that the drier you make the dough, the more crumbly the cookie.
+I have made peace with this.
+As I have tweaked the dough recipe, I have found that the drier you make the dough, the more crumbly the cookie.
 And with a crumbly cookie, you don’t always get a perfectly shaped cookie.
 It’s a fine line folks!

 - Add spices.
 Try adding a little cinnamon or pumpkin spice to your dough to make these unique!

-- Different Extracts: I add almond extract, but like I said you can add vanilla, or how about coconut extract, rum extract, or even lemon extract or add flavor to the cookie or the icing.
+- Switch up the extract.
+I add almond extract, but like I said you can add vanilla, or how about coconut extract, rum extract, or even lemon extract or add flavor to the cookie or the icing.

-- Try melted chocolate or white chocolate and dip the bottoms or sides of the cookies.
+- Add a chocolate twist.
+Try melted chocolate or white chocolate and dip the bottoms or sides of the cookies.
 You could even drizzle the chocolate on top for a pretty presentation.

 - Prep Time: 10 minutes